Blueberry Zucchini Muffins

 Storage Directions

-• Freezer: Cool the muffins to room temperature before transferring them to a freezer-safe container for up to 3 months.
-Thaw at room temperature for 30 minutes.
+• Freezer: Cool completely, then freeze in a freezer-safe container or bag for up to 3 months.
+Thaw at room temperature for 30 minutes or microwave for 20–30 seconds.

 Save this Recipe for Later on Pinterest